mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The Insight skill involves an intuitive understanding of other people—their motivations, how they think, and how they behave—and has a wide range of personal and professional applications.
 Heroes proficient in Insight include those with a natural knack for reading people, as well as professionals whose jobs involve ascertaining what other people are truly thinking.

-**Skill Uses:** Understand literature and religious texts, conduct interviews or interrogations, detect lies, determine hidden motives, give advice, negotiate, predict others’ actions, see through a disguise, show empathy, etc.
+predict others’ actions, see through a disguise, show empathy, etc.

 ---